prowe/rust-wasm-sandbox/blog.md

 It seems that the gist of the WASM architecture is to compile down a bunch of code (ie. Rust) into a WASM module and that module "exports" functions that can be called from Javascript.
 This reminds me of the way [Java invokes native methods using JNI](https://en.wikipedia.org/wiki/Java_Native_Interface).

 Looking at the `pkg` directory that was created.
 It automatically created a `.gitignore` file in there.
 I like that I don't have to remember to ignore these build artifacts.
-It also created a type definition file for the exproted rust functions.
+It also created a type definition file for the exported rust functions.
 That's handy too.

 I can't just open `index.html` in a browser because Safari will refuse to load local resources for security reasons.
 When working on Javascript projects I usually run a simple webserver using `npx` but I didn't want to install that in the container or have to run a mix of in and out of continer stuff.
 So I went looking for a Rust based web server.
 Gave up quicky but found the dev container has Python so I ran `python -m SimpleHTTPServer` that I found on [Stack Overflow](https://unix.stackexchange.com/a/32200) and then forwarded port 8000.